-- Place 1st cake on cake stand and add a layer of your meringue buttercream (about ¼ inch); add 2nd cake on top and add another layer of meringue buttercream (about ¼ inch); add 3rd cake on top and cover entire cake surface with meringue buttercream.
+- Place 1st cake on cake stand and add a layer of your meringue buttercream (about ¼ inch); add 2nd cake on top and add another layer of meringue buttercream (about ¼ inch); and lastly, add 3rd cake on top, covering entire cake surface with meringue buttercream.

 - Optional: decorate with chopped walnuts.

 - Refrigerate cake for about 30 minutes before serving, slice and enjoy!